WildCodeSchool/2109-wns-remote3-stack-back/README.md

 # 2109-wns-remote3-stack-back

 Backend repository for the Stack projet.
-This project works with Docker.
+This project works with Docker...

 ## Setup the local env
 Create a `.env` file at the root of the project, with the following structure :